 - The forecasting engine cannot always take time based breaks into account.
 For campaign simulations, we assume the goal always 'fits' within a time-limited break.
 Depending on the length of ads used in an actual campaign, the forecast could appear to show more available impressions than the campaign can actually deliver in a time-limited break.

-- You have to specify the estimated duration of 3rd party ads to make them eligible for time based breaks.
+- You have to specify the estimated duration of 3rd party and IPTV ads to make them eligible for time based breaks.
 If the ad exceeds the duration limit of the break, it will not get selected.